Element84/filmdrop-k8s-tf-modules/operations/Operations_Guide.md

 ### Memory or CPU issues

+There are a couple of ways to figure out which resources might be consuming the most memory, CPU, network, or disk: 1) by looking at the pre-configured Grafana dashboards 2) by exploring the Prometheus time series metrics in Grafana using labels 3) by observing the alerts on the Prometheus server Alerts tab.

 To quickly get an idea of what resources (CPU, memory) each pod in a namespace is requesting/consuming, you can head over to the *Kubernetes - Compute Resources - Namespace (Pods)* or *Kubernetes - Compute Resources - Pod* dashboards to see the CPU Usage, CPU Requests, CPU Limits, Memory Requests, and Memory Limits associated with each pod in a namespace or, even better, each container within each pod in that namespace.